 Though certainly not the tallest volcano currently known to man, it nonetheless boasts a respectable size.
 In its present state, the mountain stands roughly 2,011 ft (613 m) tall.
 The base of the impressive formation also has an astonishing diameter measuring 31 mi (50 km)!

 The caldera of this natural wonder further holds correspondingly attention-grabbing dimensions.
 This part of the awesome site’s roughly rectangular in shape.
 It measures approximately 1 mi (1.6 km) in length.
 Its width also stands out, at about 0.43 mi (0.7 km).

 Simple size isn’t the only tantalizing aspect of the caldera, though.
-That’s because this itself holds two pit crater within it.
-Evidence indicates that both of these have often held lava lakes throughout its history.
+That’s because this itself holds two pit craters within it.
+Evidence indicates that both of these often held lava lakes throughout their history.
 Only seven other volcanoes on earth host such active features.

 The largest of the two of these within Erta Ale has a width of roughly 1,148 ft (350 m).
 It’s also about 656 ft (200 m) deep.
 The southern of the two ranks as the smaller of the pair.
 It’s roughly 328 ft (100 m) in depth.
 The measured diameter equals about 213 ft (65 m).

 Though smaller than its companion, it’s by far the most famous.
 This stands out as the longest continually active feature of its kind known to science.
 Its longevity and unearthly appearance remain unlike any other.
 This garnered it the popular name of Gateway to Hell.

 Erta Ale Location, Formation, and History

 The location of the otherwordly creation of time and geological activity known as Erta Ale doesn’t surprise many people.
 That’s due to the fact that it formed in a part of the world widely known for its natural wonders.
 Nature provided the region with countless such.